Risotto di carciofi (artichoke risotto)

 • Add the rice and toast it in the pan for a couple of minutes, stirring with a wooden spoon to keep it from catching, until it becomes translucent.

 • Keep adding stock, and continue to simmer and stir until the rice has absorbed the liquid again.
 By the time the stock is almost over, the rice should be cooked.
-It should still have a bit of bite (test a grain between your front teeth).

 Notes